-Each twin has their own brain and, although they share body parts, they are usually able to function somewhat independently.
+Each twin has their own brain, and although they share body parts, they’re usually able to function somewhat independently.

 What is a parasitic twin?

 Because the underdeveloped twin is so reliant on the dominant twin, it can put a lot of strain on the dominant twin—particularly when it comes to heart function.

 There are various types of underdeveloped conjoined twins:

-- Vestigial twins.
-These are the most common and will often appear as a baby with additional limbs or organs.
+- Vestigial twins: These are the most common and will often appear as a baby with additional limbs or organs.

-- Dipygus twins.
-They also have extra legs, and sometimes additional hands, feet, and sexual organs.
+- Dipygus twins: They also have extra legs and sometimes additional hands, feet, and sexual organs.

-- Craniopagus.
-This is when an additional head is attached to the head of the dominant twin.
+- Craniopagus: This is when an additional head is attached to the head of the dominant twin.
 (The head may have a body, but the organs inside that body will not function in a way that can sustain life.)

-- Epigastric twins.
-In this case, additional body parts may be attached to the dominant twin’s abdomen.
+- Epigastric twins: In this case, additional body parts may be attached to the dominant twin’s abdomen.

-- Fetus in fetu (fetus inside a fetus).
-This type can be far more difficult to detect and may first be diagnosed as a tumor.
+- Fetus in fetu (fetus inside a fetus): This type can be far more difficult to detect and may first be diagnosed as a tumor.
 Essentially, one twin is inside the other twin’s body.

-What is the cause of parasitic twins?
+What causes parasitic twins?